 Thin-film technologies get their name from the fact that they are typically deposited directly in a very thin layer (about the thickness of a human air) on large inexpensive substrates (e.g., glass, stainless steel, plastic, ceramic, etc).

 Less efficient than Crystalline solar panels, thin-film solar panels are also less expensive to produce.
 The thin material of these solar panels makes them ideal as building-integrated solar products such as solar shingles and tiles.

 This category includes such technologies as amorphous silicon, copper-indium-diselenide, and cadmium telluride.

 The most successful thin-film materials are amorphous silicon, cadmium telluride, and copper indium diselenide.
 Efficiencies range from 10% to 19%

 - Ideal for automated manufacture, they have low materials usage.

 - It can be deposited on a range of materials and in unique and unusual shapes.

 - Lower conversion efficiencies (until recently, when CIS-Copper Indium di-Selenide and CdTe-Cadmium Telluride technologies have begun to approach the conversion efficiencies of crystalline technologies.)

-Solar module efficiencies—which are always lower than those of their corresponding cells—crossed the 20 percent mark for mono-Si in 2012; an improvement of 5.5 percent over a period of ten years.
+Solar module efficiencies—which are always lower than those of their corresponding cells—crossed the 20% mark for mono-Si in 2012; an improvement of 5.5% over ten years.